Netcracker/qubership-testing-platform-common-scripts/email-notification/README-email-notification.md

 1. **template_file** (optional) - path to template file
    - Default: `./email-notification/email-notification-body-template.txt`

 **Note:**
 - Allure results folder is always used by default: `./allure-results`
-- Output file name is automatically generated based on the template name.
+- Output filename is automatically generated based on the template name.
 The file is saved in the `email-notification-generated` directory one level above the `email-notification` folder.
 For example, if the template is named `my-template.txt`, the output file will be `../email-notification-generated/my-template-generated.txt`.

 ### Return Values